 - Strives to be a centre of inclusiveness for early childhood within our community;

-- Can be a central link to information and support services within the wider community;
+- Supports community collaboration, providing information to diverse support services within the wider community;

 - Encourages relationships with community organisations, local councils and schools;

 - Respects that the needs of children, families, staff and the community are constantly changing and that we must be responsive to those needs in the delivery of our services;

 - Honours and respects Indigenous Australian culture, voices and their knowledge in taking care of our natural environment; and

 - Promotes social justice, equity and rights of children, families, staff and management in the wider community.